Defiant students give Hong Kong leader ultimatum

 Monday's protest was peaceful but the mood was defiant at the university, where a black cloth was draped over a replica statue of the Goddess of Democracy, which Chinese students rallied around during a bloody crackdown on pro-democracy students in Beijing's Tiananmen Square on June 4, 1989.

-The students' ability to mobilize thousands to fight for democracy has made their support an increasingly important driver of the city's burgeoning civil disobedience movement.
+The students' ability to mobilise thousands to fight for democracy has made their support an increasingly important driver of the city's burgeoning civil disobedience movement.

 For Beijing, the prospect of protracted student protests highlights one of their worst fears -- a student movement that spreads across the mainland, challenging the Communist Party's grip on power.